What is acquired brain injury (ABI)?

 - eating or swallowing

-It can also be hard for the whole family to cope with, especially if the child’s personality or behaviour has been affected.
+The help of health professionals can also make it easier for families to cope, especially if the child’s personality or behaviour has been affected.

-Support and treatment for children with acquired brain injury
+People who can help children with acquired brain injury (ABI)

 - general practitioner